Sandbox first: For login → smoke →

-- tenant scope is derived from authenticated credentials
+- Derives tenant scope from authenticated credentials.

 Shared lifecycle